bceverly/sysmanage/FEATURES-TODO.md

     string externalization /
     translation.

-9. Add OpenTelemetry support to sysmanage and sysmanage-agent so that the performance can be monitoried in a large-scale production environment.
-Also, add the ability to deploy open telemetry to the remote hosts and connect them to the grafana system.

-10. Add the ability to deploy an antivirus solution that is platform approriate to the hosts along with centralized configuration file management of it.
+9. Add the ability to deploy an antivirus solution that is platform approriate to the hosts along with centralized configuration file management of it.

-11. For Ubuntu (and possibly other
+10. For Ubuntu (and possibly other
     Linux platforms?) we need to
     be able to push a request to
     add a PPA to a remote host
     from a UI on the server.

-12. Add the ability to issue and manage SysManage API keys with
+11. Add the ability to issue and manage SysManage API keys with
     View/Edit/Admin roles.
 They
     should be stored in the vault